angieliu4/lowpolyrat/README.md

-# Projects for Game Development

-## Term 3 Projects

----

-### *LOWPOLY RAT(CURRENT PROJECT)*
+# *LOWPOLY RAT*

-*There's cheese in that house...somewhere.
+###*There's cheese in that house...somewhere.
 You know it, you can smell it, and, as a rat, you need to get it.
 But the question is: how?*

 #### *MOCK-UP*